toshi0607/bq-schema-validator/README.md

 bq-schema-validator is a CLI tool to detect the log entry that causes a BigQuery table schema error via log sink.

+BigQuery creates a schema (field, type, etc) in a table when a log router sends container logs to the table for the first time.
+If the type of field sent to the table is different from original one, a log sink error takes place.
+For example, a log including `log_id` field which is string type is sent and then type is changed to int in the application.
+When the log is sent, the error occurs due to a type mismatch, so we need to detect the change.
+But, we only can see the error via an email and an activity stream when it happens for the first time so that it's hard to find.

+To solve this issue, this CLI detects the log of which field type is different from the existing type in the schema.
+As fsr as I know, the schema mismatch usually happens at a top level field, so nested fields aren't checked.

 ## Prerequisites

 * Permission to view the container log